lightoj-dev/problem-tutorials/1007/en.md

-# 1007 - Mathematically Hard
+# LOJ 1007 - Mathematically Hard

 _You have given `T` test cases and for each test case you have `a`, the lower bound, and `b`, the upper bound, find the summation of the scores of the numbers from a to b (inclusive), where <br>